Georgia Southern vs. Arkansas State NCAA Football Odds, Plays and Insights | October 2, 2021

-Oddsmakers project a close contest when the Georgia Southern Eagles (1-3, 0-0 Sun Belt) host the Arkansas State Red Wolves (1-3, 0-0 Sun Belt) on Saturday, October 2, 2021 in a matchup between Sun Belt rivals at Allen E. Paulson Stadium.
-Georgia Southern is favored by 2.5 points.
-The contest has a point total of 64.5.
+The Georgia Southern Eagles (1-3, 0-0 Sun Belt) host the Arkansas State Red Wolves (1-3, 0-0 Sun Belt) on Saturday, October 2, 2021 in matchup between Sun Belt rivals at Allen E. Paulson Stadium.
+Arkansas State is a 2-point underdog.
+The game's point total is set at 65.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.